Graduate Diversity Excellence Fellowship

 Click here to submit a nomination for the Graduate Diversity Excellence Fellowship.

 - Nominees must be U.S. citizens or permanent residents.

-- Master’s students currently enrolled at TAMU are eligible for nomination for a doctoral Diversity Fellowship.
+- Master’s students currently enrolled at TAMU are eligible for nomination for a doctoral Diversity Excellence Fellowship.

 - Nominees must have submitted an application for graduate admission to Texas A&M by the date of their nomination for this fellowship.
 The nominating program must plan to admit the nominated student should he/she be selected as a Diversity Fellow.

-- Nominees for the 2016-2017 Diversity Fellowship must be applying for enrollment in the following colleges/schools or interdisciplinary programs.
+- Nominees for the 2018-2019 Diversity Excellence Fellowship must be applying for enrollment in the following colleges/schools or interdisciplinary programs.

-- Colleges/Schools of: Agriculture and Life Sciences, Architecture, Bush School, Education and Human Development, Dwight Look College of Engineering, Mays Business School, Geosciences, Liberal Arts, Science, or Veterinary Medicine and Biomedical Sciences.
+- Colleges/Schools of: Agriculture and Life Sciences, Architecture, Bush School, Education and Human Development, College of Engineering, Mays Business School, Geosciences, Liberal Arts, Science, or Veterinary Medicine and Biomedical Sciences.

 - Interdisciplinary programs of: Agribusiness and Managerial Economics, Ecology and Evolutionary Biology, Marine Biology at TAMU – College Station, Molecular and Environmental Plant Sciences, Genetics, Neuroscience, Toxicology, or Water Management and Hydrological Science.